Hail Damage Roof Repair Specialists Alerted to Destructive Hailstone Strike in McCook, NE, on June 5, 2022

 - Lexington: Facebook posts by residents show ice the size of ping pong balls blanketing the Dawson County community.
 Wind gusts reportedly hit 64 mph just after 8 pm.

 - McCook: Widespread reports of hail the size of softballs were trending on social media.
 Some indicated ice as large as a grapefruit smashed property and likely caused roof leaks.
 Wind gusts reached 60 mph as the storm raged through the municipality.

 The annual Nebraska hailstorm season usually runs through July, and it’s important to have a thorough roof inspection conducted following a severe weather incident.
 Hail the size of a golf ball can crack shingles and dent metal roofing system, making roof leak repair necessary.

 Few structures can take hits from hailstones the size of a softball without requiring a roof repair contractor to secure leaks and replace badly damaged sections.
 RestoreMasters recently deployed emergency roofing crews to Okemah and Wetumka, OK, after grapefruit-sized hail inflicted property damage on May 15, 2022.

-Severe storms, bringing hail, strong winds, or tornadoes can cause severe roof damage, by ripping off roofing systems.
-Older roofs are susceptible to severe wind damage, by winds as low as 50 mph.
+Some roofing systems can be severely harmed by damage from heavy winds, tornadoes, or hail.
+Winds as low as 50 mph can cause some older roofs to be damaged.
 The severity of roof damage depends on several factors including: type and age of roofing materials, presence of flying debris, roof shape and angle, building height and proximity to adjacent structures and the quality of original roof installation.

 For emergency services